-Hats.
+Hats:

-- Hats can be a problem and can indicate gang affiliation or identification; however, state law allows students to wear appropriate hats outdoors to protect from the sun. - Hats, hoods, or head coverings cannot be worn in the classroom. - No bandanas may be worn at any time. - Hats are NOT to be worn sideways or backwards.
+- Hats can be a problem and can indicate gang affiliation or identification; however, state law allows students to wear appropriate hats outdoors to protect from the sun. - Hoods cannot be worn in the classroom. - Hats may be worn in classrooms only with teacher approval. - No bandanas may be worn at any time.